data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 * Batch Abort; updates the repository when the Batch Instance processing has been aborted due to integrity issues (identified during the Batch Evaluation)
 * Batch Skip; updates the repository when the Batch Instance run has been skipped.
 This is an option within the framework to prevent a Batch to be run when it is set to inactive or to skipped by the previous run
 * Create Module Instance; initiates a new Module Instance for the existing Module.
 This creates the new Module Instance ID in OM.
-* Module Evaluation (Module Eval); performs the integrity checks for the new Module Instance and manages any reprocessing related to errors in previous related Module Instances that may be present
+* Module Evaluation (‘Module Eval’); performs the integrity checks for the new Module Instance and manages any reprocessing related to errors in previous related Module Instances that may be present
 * Module Success; updates the repository to record successful completion of a Module Instance
 * Module Failure; updates the repository to record failure in processing the Module Instance
 * Module Abort; aborts the Module Instance processing due to inconsistencies in the repository